About the Centre for Behavioural Studies

 The applied research focus provides faculty the opportunity to conduct research, gain professional knowledge, contribute to the field of applied behaviour analysis and makes SLC an employer of choice for potential faculty interested in applied research.

 Applied Research at the Centre can be projects funded by the Centre and projects that receive outside grants.
 Research projects receive administrative and project management support through the Centre.
-Visit our Research Approval Process for more information.
+To learn more about our research project approval process, please contact our Centre Manager at email@example.com

 The Centre’s goal is to embed research practice within the clinical framework of behavioural intervention.
 The Centre endeavours to translate research evidence into behavioural practices, to meet the needs of service providers and decision-makers and, most importantly, to ensure better outcomes for individuals, groups and communities.